FakeWatch: A Framework for Detecting Fake News to Ensure Credible Elections: Discussion

-\paragraph{Practical and Theoretical Impacts} This research has significant practical implications.
-It can help media organizations and the public in developing better tools and awareness for identifying fake news.
+This research has significant practical implications.
+It can help news media organizations and the public in developing better tools and awareness for identifying fake news.
 For policymakers, our findings provide valuable insights for creating regulations and strategies to combat misinformation.
 Furthermore, this research contributes to the advancement of detection tools and technologies, enhancing information integrity across platforms.

 Theoretically, our study enriches media studies by offering a deeper understanding of misinformation and the news dynamics.
-It advances computational linguistics, particularly in enhancing natural language processing algorithms for news classification \citep{raza_fake_2022}.
+It advances computational linguistics, particularly in enhancing NLP algorithms for news classification \citep{raza_fake_2022}.
 Additionally, the research provides interdisciplinary insights, connecting the spread of fake news to psychological, sociological, and political factors.

-LLMs like GPT-4 and LLaMA \citep{touvron2023llama} are powerful tools with a wide range of applications, including the generation of human-like text.
+LLMs like GPT-4 \citep{gpt4} and LLaMA \citep{touvron2023llama} are powerful tools with a wide range of applications, including the generation of human-like text.
 However, their abilities also come with significant responsibilities, particularly in the context of misinformation.
 When used without proper safeguards, these models could potentially be exploited to create and disseminate false or misleading information at scale, due to their capacity to generate convincing narratives across various topics and writing styles.
 The risk is heightened by the models' proficiency in mimicking credible sources of information, which could be used to hinder the authenticity of fabricated content \citep{bang2023multitask, huang2023survey,raza_nbias_2024}.
 Ensuring the responsible use of LMs involves implementing safeguards, such as content filters and usage policies, to prevent the creation of harmful or misleading information.
 Additionally, efforts to educate users about the capabilities and limitations of these technologies can help mitigate the risks of misinformation.
 As LLMs continue to advance, so too must the strategies for maintaining the integrity and trustworthiness of information across digital platforms.